merimeh00/OSA-Case-Study/README.md

-# OSA-Case-Study
+# OSA-Case-Study-Repository
-In the next repository, it is presented the code for analysing the data and different classification techniques for detecting the disease: Obstructive Sleep Apnea (OSA).
-This is a project for ETSTI, UPM.
+This repository contains code for analyzing data and implementing different classification techniques to detect Obstructive Sleep Apnea (OSA).
+The project is developed for ETSIT, UPM.

-# R Code
+## Exploratory Data Analysis (EDA)
-In the R folder, is the code for the Data Preparation and the Exploratory Data Analysis.
+In the "EDA" folder, you'll find R code for data preparation and exploratory data analysis.

-# Python Code
-In the Python folder, there is the code for the machine learning models employed for both linear regression of the data to predict the AHI value of a patient and the classification for infering the severity of the disease.
+## Machine Learning Models
+The "Models" folder contains code for various machine learning models used in this project:

+- Linear Regression: Predicts the Apnea-Hypopnea Index (AHI) value of a patient.
+- Classification Models: Utilized for inferring the severity of the disease.
+Additionally, classification code is provided for distinguishing diseases into respiratory or non-respiratory categories using GPT-2 and BERT.